 5. Spending Counts Towards the Welcome Bonus Requirement

-All purchases made by the primary cardholder and authorized users count toward the minimum spending requirement (in the first 90 days after the primary cardholder’s initial card approval) for achieving the offered welcome bonus.
+All purchases made by the primary cardholder and any authorized users count toward the minimum spending requirement (in the first 90 days after the primary cardholder’s initial card approval) for achieving the offered welcome bonus.

-6. Earning with Bonus Category Purchases
+6. Earning With Bonus Category Purchases

 7. Earn Rewards on Every Purchase